OffensiveEdge/urls-le/README.md

 ## ❓ FAQ

 **Q: What types of URLs are extracted?**
-A: URLs-LE extracts HTTP/HTTPS URLs (https://example.com), FTP URLs (ftp://files.example.com), mailto links (mailto:user@example.com), tel links (tel:+1234567890), file URLs (file:///path/to/file), and relative URLs (/path/to/resource).
+A: URLs-LE extracts HTTP/HTTPS URLs (https://example.com), FTP URLs (ftp://files.example.com), mailto links (mailto:user@example.com), tel links (tel:+1234567890), and file URLs (file:///path/to/file).
+Relative URLs are not supported for reliability.

 **Q: Can I extract URLs from comments?**
-A: Yes, enable `urls-le.includeComments: true` to include URLs found in comments and documentation.
+A: No, URLs-LE automatically filters out URLs found in HTML comments and Markdown code blocks to ensure reliable extraction of only user-visible URLs.

 **Q: How does URL validation work?**
 A: When `urls-le.validateUrls: true` is enabled, URLs-LE checks if the extracted URLs are properly formatted and accessible, reporting any broken or invalid links.